mannodermaus/android-junit5/README.md

 ## Support for @Rules

-Since the JUnit Framework has replaced the `@Rule` mechanism with the concept of an `Extension`, the following artifacts help bridge the gap until Android officially transitions, if ever.
+Since JUnit has replaced the `@Rule` mechanism with the concept of an `Extension` in version 5, the following artifacts help bridge the gap until Android officially transitions, if ever.

 ### InstantExecutorExtension